johnmmounce/johnmmounce/README.md

 <details>
     <summary>Click to learn more about me!</summary>
     <br>
-    I am currently a senior studying Software Engineering at the University of Texas at Arlington, who is passionate about problem-solving software development, contributing to innovative projects, and learning from experienced professionals.
-I have great interest in numerous types of software development such as machine learning, computer vision, and full-stack development.
+    I am currently a senior studying Software Engineering at the University of Texas at Arlington.
+I am passionate about problem-solving software development, contributing to innovative projects, and learning from experienced professionals.
+I have a great interest in numerous software fields such as AI, full-stack development, and cyber security.
 In my free time, I enjoy spending time outside, reading, thrifting, and hanging out with friends.
  <br>

-Fun Facts: I like cats, I have a twin brother, and my favorite fruits are plums!

 </details>